benediktadams/WavCrypt/README.md

 # WavCrypt

-WavCrypt is a small C++ / JUCE tool, which can generate a unique “Noise Key” and “encrypt/decrypt” .wav Files by adding/substracting the noise key from the signal.
+WavCrypt is a small C++ / JUCE tool, which can generate a unique “Noise Key” and obfuscate .wav Files by adding/substracting the noise key from the signal.

 ## Usage: